ELjayMedia/newsonafrica/README.md

 The `/api/search` endpoint now reads directly from WordPress content.
 It supports optional `country`, `page`, `per_page`, and `sort` parameters and automatically falls back to a pan-African scope when no edition is provided.
 Suggestions can be retrieved by passing `suggestions=true` alongside the search query.

-## 📱 Future Web2Native Conversion

-Web2Native tooling will later be used to convert this PWA into installable native applications.
-Planned steps include:

-1. Configure the Web2Native project with app details.
-2. Generate platform-specific builds.
-3. Submit the builds to the respective app stores.

-Documentation for this workflow will be added once available.

 ## 🧪 Testing

 \`\`\`bash